cdunnnnnnn/employee-directory/README.md

 - [MongoDB](https://www.mongodb.com/)
 - [AWS Lambada](https://aws.amazon.com/lambda/)

-You can add new employees via the `[ Toggle Form ]` button on the homepage.
+You can add new employees via the `[+]` button on the homepage.
 You can update the names on the homepage cards via the `( Edit )` button.
 You can delete items on the homepage via the `( Delete )` button.
 Clicking on the item's avatar image or name will to you to their info page.

 ## Setup